Username4723/DnDNotebook/Homebrew/Items/Magical.md

 This ring has three charges.
 When you cast a spell, you may expend one charge to change, move, or remove one letter in the spell's name, changing the effects accordingly.
 The DM may decide that a specific edit may increase the spell slot level needed to cast the spell, or declare a specific edit is not possible.

 The ring regains 1d3 charges at dawn each day.

+# Pair of Gloves

+The wearer of these gloves may increase their Strength by 2, to a maximum of 22.